Eveye2023/playground/README.md

 - login
 - games - At first I put a memory game in this app, it has 3 levels and 3 theme for choosing.
 And the score will be presented in real time.
 More small games will be added in the future.
-- worksheet customization
+- worksheet generator
-  - Handwriting worksheet accept input, parents can input the words or letters they need.
+  - Handwriting worksheet accepts input, parents can input the words or letters they need, font size and spacing are adjustable.
   - Three math templates are provided.
-Each one support customazing number range and operator
+Each one support customazing number range and operator.
 - Activities -One bird guessing game is implemented.
 More activities will be added in the future.
+- profile page - logged in user can view their profile page and modify it.

 ## Implementation

 ### Tech Stack

 - React
-- JavaScript
+- TypeScript
 - MySQL
 - Express
 - Client libraries:
     - react
     - react-router
     - axios
+    - lodash
+    - Material UI
+    - Bootstrap
 - Server libraries:
     - knex
     - express
+    - JWT
     - bcrypt for password hashing

 ### APIs
+- **POST /auth/signup**
+- **POST /auth/signin**
+- **GET /profile**
+- **PUT /profile**

 ### Sitemap

 - Home page
-  - SignIn
+  - SignUp
   - LogIn
   - Profile
 - Game page